When I first got my Corvette in 2003, the engine was very dirty.

 I heard about this way of regaining the black on faded parts on the Corvette Forum, this involves spraying a warm engine with Armourall Tyre Spray.

 A few people said it worked so I did a small test area.
-It made the plastic go black and shiny and it look so much better.
+It made the plastic go black and shiny and it looked so much better.
 I sprayed everywhere in the engine bay including inside the hood.
 It made a huge difference and lasts and lasts – I’ve never seen anything revert to the grey white powdery look – I was amazed at how good and easily it fixed everything.

 After Using Armor All -